This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 • Prepare Oven – Preheat the oven 170 degrees F.

-• Wash Parsley – To prepare parsley for baking, wash parsley and remove dirt and any tough stems.
-Shake off any excess water or use a salad spinner.
-We also like to let the parsley air dry before baking on some paper towels.
+• Wash Parsley – To prepare curly parsley stalks for baking, wash parsley and remove dirt and any tough stems.
+Shake off any excess water and moisture or use a salad spinner.
+We also like to let the parsley air dry before baking on some paper towels or kitchen towel.

-• Place on a Baking Sheet – Then spread out the fresh parsley onto a baking sheet in a single layer.
+• Place on a Baking Sheet – After air drying, then spread out the fresh parsley onto a cookie sheet in a single layer.
 Make sure not to overlap the parsley.
 Also, I place the whole parsley (stem and leaves) on the baking sheet.

 Fresh Parsley on a baking sheet.

-• Bake Parsley – Then place the baking sheet in the oven and cook it for about 20 minutes until the leaves are dry and crumble easily.
+• Bake Parsley – Then place the baking tray in the oven and cook it for about 20 minutes until the leaves are dry and crumble easily.
+Make sure to keep a close eye so the flat-leaf parsley does not burn.

 • Check Parsley – Make sure to check the parsley regularly while it’s cooking as you want the parsley to be dried but not browned.
 If the parsley is not dry after this cook time, continue to bake in 5 minutes intervals until the parsley is dry.